whitek2/personal-web-whitek2/content/portfolio/thtr-projects/costume-production/_index.md

 Scroll through to see pictures of some costume pieces and projects I have completed! :thread: :dress:

+{{< figure src="/portfolio/thtr-projects/images/costume production/butterfly clip back.jpg" caption="Spring 2024: Hair clip I made for a drag event.
+Used cardboard, wire and hot glue to attach flowers and a hair clip.
+Original design by me" >}}

+{{< figure src="/portfolio/thtr-projects/images/costume production/butterfly clip front.jpg" caption="Spring 2024: Hair clip I made for a drag event.
+Used cardboard, wire and hot glue to attach flowers and a hair clip.
+Original design by me" >}}

+{{< figure src="/portfolio/thtr-projects/images/costume production/butterfly clip full fantasy.jpg" caption="Spring 2024: Hair clip I made for a drag event.
+Used cardboard, wire and hot glue to attach flowers and a hair clip.
+Modeled by me after the event.
+Original design by me" >}}

 {{< figure src="/portfolio/thtr-projects/images/costume production/headpiece 3.jpg" caption="Spring 2022: Myself modeling the finished product.
 The headpiece fits snugly onto my head and does not wobble around and all of the adornments have been securely applied.
 Original design by me" >}}

 {{< figure src="/portfolio/thtr-projects/images/costume production/headpiece 2.jpg" caption="Spring 2022: Custom headpiece created for class using a homemade skullcap.
 Skullcap was covered with a base of fabric before adding feathers, flowers, and butterflies that I designed myself.
 Original design by me" >}}